 Fact Sheet: "America’s Presidents"

-Since its creation by an Act of Congress in 1962, the Smithsonian’s National Portrait Gallery has collected portraits of American Presidents.
-It holds the only national collection of presidential portraits outside the White House and now holds more than 1,600 likenesses of U.S. presidents in its collection.
+Since its creation by an Act of Congress in 1962, the Smithsonian’s National Portrait Gallery has collected portraits of American presidents.
+The Portrait Gallery has the only complete collection of presidential portraits outside the White House and now holds more than 1,600 likenesses of U.S. presidents in its collection.
 The museum has been open to the public since 1968.

 # # #